 The Department Chair reviews the department budget in Fall and allocates an equal dollar figure to each faculty member.
 Faculty can use the funds to support professional development (travel, software and journal submission fees, or other areas as approved).
-Faculty receiving startup funds or on 100% sabbatical leave are not eligible for department budget allocated professional development funds.
-Faculty must submit a spend plan by March 1 to the Department Chair.
+Faculty receiving startup funds are not eligible for department budget allocated professional development funds.
+Faculty must submit a spend plan by February 1 to the Department Chair.
 Any funds not tied to the spend plan are moved back to the department budget and allocated out at the Chair's discretion.
-Faculty who do not plan to spend all of their allocated professional development budget are encouraged to notify the Department Chair as soon as possible before the March 1 spend plan deadline for reallocation across the department.
+Faculty who do not plan to spend all of their allocated professional development budget are encouraged to notify the Department Chair as soon as possible before the February 1 spend plan deadline for reallocation across the department.